 The gallery below consists of variations of the original album artwork (#4).
 I used the international cities poster campaign for reference, partly because the handdrawn graphics style is very reminiscent to the original cover and also because seeing the Birdman as he’s busy following the full moon around the globe only to pose in front of it in a manly manner is just too good not to be used.

 The album credits were recreated using “Helvetica”, a fairly easy job.
 The hardest part to be honest, was identifying all of these iconic landmarks!
 I’m not an expert and especially the eastern stuff was quite difficult to match.
-Take a guess yourself or read my locational descriptions in the cover details.
+Take a guess for yourself or click on any cover above to open the carousel view.
+You can find descriptions of all the locations in each cover’s liner notes.
 Either way, please enjoy!